jelissa2007/dc-fullstack-project/README.md

 ![foodie](https://user-images.githubusercontent.com/77135051/119242144-a6b70e80-bb29-11eb-918b-3b8acce25dd3.gif)

 General Info:
 FOODIE ATL is a backend focused application that was created to allow local foodies to search different restaurants in the metro atlanta area.
 This application was built with Javascript, Express, Sequelize, and EJS.
-Fooide is hosted on Heroku using Heroku CLI.
+Foodie is hosted on Heroku using Heroku CLI.
 This app not only allows the user to swipe left or right on restaurants in the Atlanta area but lets the user check out the menu, popular dishes, hours of operation, ect. by clicking the image.
 Once the user finds a restaurant they'd like to go to they'd like it and the restaurant gets added to their favorites list.

 Technologies:
 Javascript